QuantEcon/lecture-python-intro/lectures/long_run_growth.md

                 color=event.color, **t_params)
         ax.axvspan(*event.year_range, color=event.color, alpha=0.2)
         ax.axvline(event_mid, ymin=1, ymax=event.ymax, color=event.color,
-                   linestyle='-', clip_on=False, alpha=0.15)
+                   clip_on=False, alpha=0.15)

 # Draw events
 draw_events(events, ax)
 plt.show()
 ```

-The preceding graph of per capita GDP strikingly reveals how the spread of the industrial revolution has over time gradually lifted the living standards of substantial
+The preceding graph of per capita GDP strikingly reveals how the spread of the Industrial Revolution has over time gradually lifted the living standards of substantial
 groups of people

-- most of the growth happened in the past 150 years after the industrial revolution.
+- most of the growth happened in the past 150 years after the Industrial Revolution.
 - per capita GDP in the US and UK rose and diverged from that of China from 1820 to 1940.
 - the gap has closed rapidly after 1950 and especially after the late 1970s.
 - these outcomes reflect complicated combinations of technological and economic-policy factors that students of economic growth try to understand and quantify.

+### Focusing on China

 It is fascinating to see China's GDP per capita levels from 1500 through to the 1970s.